JohannesHaubner/ShapeOpt/README.md

 docker run -it ghcr.io/johanneshaubner/shapeopt:latest
 ```

+For runs in parallel, IPOPT needs to be installed with HSL.
+To do so, the Coin-HSL sources archive needs to be added such that it becomes shapeopt/hsl/coinhsl.
+Afterwards we build the docker image via Dockerfile_hsl.

+If not ran from Docker image:
+Requires a recent master version of dolfin with MeshView support.
+Requires the changes propsed in https://bitbucket.org/fenics-project/dolfin/issues/1123/assemble-on-mixed-meshview-forms-returns.

 ### Running IPOPT with HSL

+(The following might be outdated:)

 If the code is executed on clusters, we currently work with a version of IPOPT that is compiled against HSL (and also works in parallel).
 To do so, the Coin-HSL sources archive needs to be added such that it becomes shapeopt/hsl/coinhsl.
 Afterwards we build the docker image via Dockerfile_hsl and save it to a tar.gz file via:
 ```